fluffy/blinky/design.md

 * CH1: PA0 - AUX_CLK
 * CH2:  PA1 - GPS
 * CH3: PA2 - AUX_MON
-* Ch4: PA4  - NO
+* Ch4: PA4  - no

-* clocked with ETR from external 10 MHz
-* captures something to link this to Main timer
+CH1 ends up feeding clock.
+Capture the Captures both edges of external so ends up at couting at 20 MHz.
+The SyncMon capture time allows this to be coorelated with the other main clock.

 * capture SyncMon
 * capture GPS PPS
 * capture SyncIn